 Lloyd – I felt like I could drive anywhere!

 The first drive on my own after passing my test was so scary!
 Up until then, I had always had someone in the car with me so I was definitely on edge, but I knew I had to do it.
 I had worked hard to pass my test so I wasn’t going to let my nerves get the better of me – I also had work at 6:30 am the next day so I didn’t have much choice in the matter!
-Typically, the Great British weather was on my side so it was raining the entire journey.
+Typically, the Great British weather wasn’t on my side so it was raining the entire journey.
 I’m not the most confident of guys so the whole journey made me super nervous, but I’m so glad I did it!
 Once I had done that journey, I felt like I could drive anywhere.
 That was, until my first attempt at parking on my driveway, when I crashed into the wall.
 But hey we live and learn, right?
 Getting out on the road boosted my confidence and once I’d figured out how to get on the driveway without causing any more damage (to my car or my house) I knew I had the confidence and freedom to go anywhere!

 Chelsea – I thought I’d never drive again